Transport in Glasgow: Subway

-Glasgow is one of only three British metropolitan areas that has an underground metro system; the others being London and Newcastle.
-The Glasgow Subway (previously Glasgow Underground), was built in 1896 and substantially modernized in 1977.
+Glasgow is one of three British metropolitan areas that has an underground metro system, the others being London and Newcastle.
+The Glasgow Subway, previously Glasgow Underground, was built in 1896 and substantially modernized in 1977.
 It has a single circular route.
 This, taken together with the orange-coloured paintwork of the carriages, has led to it being known, by guidebooks more than the locals who still refer to it as the "Subway", as "The Clockwork Orange" after the 1971 film.

-Despite being the third oldest subway system in the world (after London's and Budapest's), it has never been expanded beyond its original route.
+Despite being the third oldest subway system in the world, after London's and Budapest's, it has never been expanded beyond its original route.
 Reasons given for this have invariably related to Glasgow's geology: the tunnels are excavated from rock, and for this reason they are also smaller than London's.
-An SPT study into a possible expansion of the subway has been mooted.
-It would extend further into the West End, East End and Southside of the city which may cost up to £800million to build.
+An SPT study into a possible expansion of the subway had been mooted.
+It would extend further into the West End, East End and Southside of the city which may cost up to £800 million to build.
 Much of this expansion might utilize disused railway tunnels that have been abandoned since the Beeching cuts of the 1960s.